siongui/userpages/content/articles/2018/03/09/go-match-common-element-in-two-array%en.rst

 the method mentioned in [2]_.

 The idea is to convert one array to the data structure of key-value pairs, i.e., hash table.
 The hash table in Go is built-in map_ type.
-The we check if items of the other array is in the hash table.
+Then we check if items of the other array is in the hash table.
 If yes, the item is in the intersection of the two arrays.

 The following is example of above idea.